As an Amazon Associate I earn from qualifying purchases.

 Note: A pedal boat is a human-powered watercraft designed to carry one, two, or more people.
 It typically has paddlewheels mounted under it to propel it through the water.

-1. Know How Boat Rental Works
+1. Understand How The Rental System Works

 There are tons of boat brands and manufacturers making different styles and sizes of pedal boats.